Detecting and correcting the loss of independence in nonlinear conjugate gradient

+It is already useful to be able to detect loss of independence, since this is a sign that conjugate gradient may not be working.
+One possibility when loss of independence is detected is to simply restart.
+As mentioned in the introduction, restarting is the conventional solution to loss of independence in CG.

+We have instead adopted a more comprehensive solution, namely, we propose a correction procedure to ensure that \eref{eq1} and \eref{eq2} are guaranteed to hold.
+The correction procedure is similar to the subspace optimization proposed by Nemirovsky and Yudin.
+A consequence of our correction procedure is that we are assured that their theoretical complexity bound of $O(|\ln \epsilon|\sqrt{L/l})$ iterations holds for nonlinear CG if our correction procedure is instituted.
+Furthermore, we have an advantage over the Nemirovsky-Yudin algorithm that prior knowledge of $L/l$ is not required.
+On the other hand, we have a disadvantage that the dimension of the subspace could be larger than 2 (their dimension), and hence our iterations can be more expensive.

-\end{subsection} \begin{subsection}{Correction Step} Let us refer to the set of iterates between two consecutive restart as a ``block" of iterates; in other words for any $p$, the set of iterates $\x^0, \x^1,\ldots, \x^{2^p-1}$ is the first block of size $2^p$, $\x^{2^p}, \x^{2^p+1}, \ldots, \x^{2(2^p)-1}$ is the second block of size $2^p$, and so on.
+Let us refer to the sequence of iterates between two consecutive multiples of $2^p$ as a ``block'' of iterates; in other words, for any $p$, the sequence of iterates $\x^0, \x^1,\ldots, \x^{2^p-1}$ is the first block of size $2^p$, $\x^{2^p}, \x^{2^p+1}, \ldots, \x^{2(2^p)-1}$ is the second block of size $2^p$, and so on.
 At the end of each block we check inequalities \eqref{eq1} and \eqref{eq2}.
-If they are satisfied and $2^p\ge \lt\lceil8\rho\sqrt{\frac{L}{l}}\rt\rceil$, then by Lemma \ref{lem1} we know that the residual of the function is divided in half; however if any of these inequalities fails, then as mentioned in the previous section we need to take ``correction step" for the next block of iterates.
-The correction step is basically computing the next block of iterates in a way that satisfaction of inequalities \eqref{eq1} and \eqref{eq2} is guaranteed at the end of this block.
+If they are satisfied and $2^p\ge \lt\lceil8\rho\sqrt{\frac{L}{l}}\rt\rceil$, then by Lemma \ref{lem1} we know that the residual of the function is divided in half; however if any of these inequalities fails, then we need to take a ``correction step" for the next block of iterates.
+The correction step involves computing the next block of iterates in a way that satisfaction of inequalities \eqref{eq1} and \eqref{eq2} is guaranteed at the end of this block.
 Then the correction step is omitted in the subsequent blocks until the inequalities are violated again.